 Our primary focus in making investments may differ from those of OFS Funding to date and from OFSAM's other proprietary investments or the investments of other investment funds, accounts or other investment vehicles that are or have been managed by OFSAM or its other affiliates.
 Although our historical concentration has been investments in senior secured loans, we intend to pursue an investment strategy that will also focus on investments in unitranche, second-lien and mezzanine loans and, to a lesser extent, warrants and other equity securities.
-In addition, as a result of the OFS Capital WM Transaction, we no longer manage the assets we sold to OFS Capital WM and these assets may not achieve or replicate historical results.
+In addition, as a result of the OFS Capital WM Transaction, we no longer have sole management control over the assets we sold to OFS Capital WM, or any assets subsequently acquired by OFS Capital WM, and these assets may not achieve or replicate historical results.
 In connection with the 2010 Distribution, we distributed to OFSAM a substantial portion of our remaining loan portfolio and certain of our equity investments.
 As a result of these transactions, we will no longer receive income from these investments.
-Other than an indirect interest in OFS Funding, investors in our common stock are not acquiring an interest in any such proprietary investments of OFSAM or any such investment funds, accounts or other investment vehicles.
 We may consider co-investing in portfolio investments with OFSAM or its other affiliates or other investment funds, accounts or investment vehicles managed by OFSAM or its other affiliates.
 Any such investments will be subject to regulatory limitations and approvals by directors who are not "interested persons," as defined in the 1940 Act.
-We can offer no assurance, however, that we will obtain such approvals or develop opportunities that comply with such limitations.
+We can offer no assurance, however, that we will pursue or obtain such approvals or develop opportunities that comply with such limitations.
 We also cannot assure you that we will replicate the historical results achieved by OFSAM or its other affiliates, and we caution you that our investment returns could be substantially lower than the returns achieved by them in prior periods.
 Additionally, all or a portion of the prior results may have been achieved in particular market conditions which may never be repeated.
 Moreover, current or future market volatility and regulatory uncertainty may have an adverse impact on our future performance.